Quick Eligibility Check

 What tariffs are eligible for refund? +

-Tariffs imposed under the International Emergency Economic Powers Act (IEEPA) — including the "reciprocal" tariffs and fentanyl-related tariffs enacted starting April 2, 2025 — have been ruled unconstitutional by the Supreme Court.
+Tariffs imposed under the International Emergency Economic Powers Act (IEEPA) — including the "reciprocal" tariffs and fentanyl-related tariffs collected from February 4, 2025 through February 24, 2026 — have been ruled unconstitutional by the Supreme Court.
 These are the tariffs eligible for refund.
 Section 301 and Section 232 tariffs (steel, aluminum, China-specific) were imposed under different authority and remain in effect.
+The 10% Section 122 "replacement" tariff is also not covered.

 How much money could my business recover? +